InscryptionModding/InscryptionAPI/docs/wiki/index.md

 Welcome to the modding wiki!
 This document will help familiarise you with modding Inscryption using the Inscryption API.
 We will go over its numerous features, providing information and examples on what they do and how to use them for your own mods.

+You can also see more information about API classes, members, and added fields by clicking [here](https://inscryptionmodding.github.io/InscryptionAPI/api/).

 # Getting Started: Installation
 To begin, we'll go over how to install BepInEx, the framework all Inscryption mods use.
 This is a necessary step to playing modded Inscryption, so be sure to follow this carefully.